ibm-cloud-docs/speech-to-text/developer-overview.md

 -   [The HTTP interface](/docs/services/speech-to-text/http.html) provides a basic interface to transcribe audio with synchronous requests.
 -   [The asynchronous HTTP interface](/docs/services/speech-to-text/async.html) provides a non-blocking interface that lets you register a callback URL to receive notifications or to poll the service for job status and results.

-The interfaces generally provide the same recognition capabilities, but you might specify the same parameter as a request header, a query parameter, or a parameter of a JSON object depending on the interface and method that you use.
+The interfaces generally provide the same speech recognition capabilities, but you might specify the same parameter as a request header, a query parameter, or a parameter of a JSON object depending on the interface and method that you use.

--   For descriptions of all available parameters, see the [Parameter summary](/docs/services/speech-to-text/summary.html).
+-   For descriptions of all available speech recognition parameters, see the [Parameter summary](/docs/services/speech-to-text/summary.html).
 -   For descriptions of all methods and their parameters, along with examples, see the [API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/){: new_window}.

 ## Advantages of the WebSocket interface